Lt.-Col. Sir Merrik Raymond Burrell, 7th Bt.

 Last Edited=18 Dec 2012

 Sir William Henry Ingilby, 4th Bt. was born on 28 December 1874.1 He was the son of Sir William Ingilby, 3rd Bt. and Eleanor Isabella Macdowall.2 He married Hon.
-Alberta Diana Vivian, daughter of Colonel Henry Hussey Vivian, 1st Baron Swansea and Averil Beaumont, on 18 April 1906.3 He died on 20 September 1950 at age 75.1
+Alberta Diana Vivian, daughter of Colonel Henry Hussey Vivian, 1st Baron Swansea of Singleton and Averil Beaumont, on 18 April 1906.2 He died on 20 September 1950 at age 75.1

-He fought in the Boer War between 1899 and 1902.4 He gained the rank of Major in the service of the Scots Guards.1 He held the office of Deputy Lieutenant (D.L.) of the West Riding, Yorkshire.4 He held the office of Justice of the Peace (J.P.) for the Liberty of Ripon.1 He held the office of Justice of the Peace (J.P.) for the West Riding, Yorkshire.1 He was Commandant of the Guards Depot Caterham in 1914.1 He succeeded to the title of 4th Baronet Ingilby, of Ripley, in the West Riding of the County of York [U.K., 1866] on 17 December 1918.1
+He fought in the Boer War between 1899 and 1902.2 He gained the rank of Major in the Scots Guards.1 He held the office of Deputy Lieutenant (D.L.) of the West Riding, Yorkshire.2 He held the office of Justice of the Peace (J.P.) for the Liberty of Ripon.1 He held the office of Justice of the Peace (J.P.) for the West Riding, Yorkshire.1 He was Commandant of the Guards Depot Caterham in 1914.1 He succeeded as the 4th Baronet Ingilby, of Ripley, in the West Riding of the County of York [U.K., 1866] on 17 December 1918.1

 Child of Sir William Henry Ingilby, 4th Bt. and Hon.
 Alberta Diana Vivian